posit-dev/rsconnect-python/README.md

 ```

 > **Note:** In this case, the existing content is deployed as-is.
 Python environment
-> inspection and notebook pre-rendering, if needed, are assumed to be already done
+> inspection and notebook pre-rendering, if needed, are assumed to be done already
 > and represented in the manifest.

+The argument to `deploy manifest` may also be a directory so long as that directory
+contains a `manifest.json` file.

 If you have R content but don't have a `manifest.json` file, you can use the RStudio
 IDE to create the manifest.
 See the help for the `rsconnect::writeManifest` R function: